Four

 Look

-making early commitments.
-A better way to look at this is
+early commitments.
+A better way to look at this is the premium you

 Keep

-good records of the discount deadlines and don’t’
+good records of the discount deadlines and don't miss any.
+That

 Keep